o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

 Indicates the current version number of the material type.
 Any materials created with this material type will save this value in their [`materialTypeVersion`](material-file-spec/#materialtypeversion-optional) field.

 ## **versionUpdates**
 Provides backward compatibility for `.material` files that reference an older version of this `.materialtype`.
 This section includes a list of update steps that can update material data from one version to the next.
-Whenever the author makes a change to the material type that would break existing materials (such as renaming a property) they can increment the `version` number (see above) and provide a new version update description here.
+Whenever the author makes a change to the material type that would break existing materials, such as renaming a property, they can increment the `version` number (previously discussed) and provide a new version update description here.
 Then, any system that loads the old `.material` file can automatically upgrade it to be compatible with the latest material type.

 * **toVersion**: Indicates the material type version when these changes were introduced.
 The update step will be applied to any material with a [`materialTypeVersion`](material-file-spec/#materialtypeversion-optional) number less than this value.

 * **actions**: A list of actions to perform when applying this update.
 Each action will first have an `op` parameter to indicate what operation to perform.
-Additional parameters must be specificed depending on which operation is used.
-Available actions and their required parameters are listed:
+Additional parameters must be specified depending on which operation is used.
+Available actions and their required parameters are listed as follows:
 | op            | Parameter 1 | Description          | Parameter 2 | Description        |
 |---------------|-------------|----------------------|-------------|--------------------|
 | rename        | from        | old property name    | to          | new property name  |
 | setValue      | name        | property name to set | value       | new property value, must be of the appropriate type for the given property |

 {{< note >}}
-To upgrade the `.material` source file to match the latest version of the material type, simply open it in the **Material Editor** and then save.
+To upgrade the `.material` source file to match the latest version of the material type, open it in the **Material Editor** and then save it.
 {{< /note >}}

 #### Example